Get Started With Your Retirement Planning Now!

 What Should Be The Bond-Equity Ratio?The general rule of thumb for the debt-equity ratio is that if you subtract your age from hundred whatever is the remainder you should put that much percent of your investment in equity.
 For example, if you are 35 years old (35 - 100 = 65), that means you should park 65% of your money in equity and 35% in safer asset classes like debt and bonds.
 But you can't draw your financial plan on thumb rules as every individual has different income and different financial requirements.
 Moreover, it also depends on your risk appetite as to how much equity exposure you are comfortable with.
 However, if you are willing to go for equity then let's look at how to strike the perfect debt-equity balance in your portfolio.
 Rule # 1 - Equity Is Must - In order to build a robust post-retirement corpus, your best bet is an investment in equity.
 There is absolutely no alternative to this rule.
 You cannot build a handsome corpus with help of traditional instruments like fixed deposits, gold and bonds.
 Hence, equity is your trump card.
 Rule # 2 - Start With 100% Equity - It always pays off to go with an aggressive approach in the beginning.
 Go with 100% equity allocation in the first phase of your retirement planning.
 By first phase we mean, if you are starting at the age of 30 and are going to keeping working till the age of 60, let's call first 10 years as the first phase.
 In this phase, you should be all in equity (Direct or Equity mutual funds).
 Post the first phase, if you feel the need to be on a safer side, you can allocate some portion of your income in debts.
 Rule # 3 - Debt Is Not A Wealth Creator - Always remember - debt instruments are just for safety, they are not as powerful wealth creators as equity.
 You get moderate but fixed and assured returns.
 However, if you are only focused on safety, you will not be able to generate good returns.
 Thus it's always better to have the maximum equity exposure and move the funds to the debt only in the latter stage of your career when you have booked the profits.

 How To Manage Health Care ExpensesAs you grow old your cost of health care grows along the way.
-Hence, special provisions have to made for health care in the retirement planning.
+Hence, special provisions have to be made for health care in the retirement planning.
 However, most of the people show extreme apathy towards planning for healthcare.
 Here are some hard facts which might help you look at the health care planning in the all new light.
 1. In India, like in America, we don't have any government program like social security which looks after the healthcare facilities of the retirees and old-age people.
 On top of that, if you are not a public servant, you don't get the advantage of government's medical care schemes.
 In short, you have to foot all the medical and hospital bills on your own.
 2. According to the data produced by the government, the health care costs have risen by whopping 14% since the year 2010.
 Also, the rising inflation will only make it costlier in time to come.

 So How To Make Provisions For Healthcare In Retirement Planning?The first step to get an estimate of your post-retirement health care expenses is to look at the present healthcare costs.
 Take into account your medical history, allergies, age-related ailments like sugar, blood pressure, etc. Do the averaging of 3-5 years' costs and keep adding 10-15% to that sum every year.
 This will give you at least a rough estimate of the cost you need to plan for.
 One also needs to consider factors like longevity and possibility of outliving the corpus saved for the retirement.
 Hence it is better to save more funds.
-Also, it helps to scan your lifestyle to find out if it might invite and diseases in the future.
+Also, it helps to scan your lifestyle to find out if it might invite any diseases in the future.
 Do not forget to include spouse in the calculation.
 1. Get a good health insurance at a young age as to keep the premium low 2.
 Go for a comprehensive plan which covers not just you but your spouse 3.
-A plan which covers critical illness and surgeries
+A plan which covers critical illnesses and surgeries

 Sounds Difficult?
 Enter: Certified Financial PlannerWhile planning for your retirement you will come across many roadblocks which are difficult for a person of a non-financial background to overcome.
 Risk-reward ratios of certain asset class, managing tax, striking a perfect balance between equity and bonds, whether to invest in pension plans or not are some of the issues that will stare at you.
 As you need a plenty of hand-holding, it is better to get help from a financial consultant or a financial planner.
 A certified financial planner can ease your way while treading on this sticky ground and will draw the most rewarding financial and retirement plan for you.